React Native

 3. Add native module files

-Add the following files to your android app's module directory.
+Add the files in the zip file to your app's android module under app folder.

 3.1.
 Link the module